Skip to content

 Claiming after the transfer

 If you’re unsure that you meet the concession requirements, you can pay duty at the full rate when your documents are assessed and then claim the concession later if you have met, or will meet, the requirements.
-You just need to lodge the Form D2.1 and documents with us.
+You will need to lodge the Form D2.1 and documents with us.

 You can also do this if you didn’t claim a concession when you acquired the home because you weren’t going to occupy it, but then you decide to move in.